cseptesting/floatcsep/docs/tutorials/case_g.rst

     In this way, the plot function can use all the :class:`~floatcsep.experiment.Experiment` attributes/methods to access catalogs, forecasts and test results.
-The script ``tutorials/case_g/custom_plot_script.py`` can also be viewed directly on `GitHub <https://github.com/cseptesting/floatcsep/blob/main/tutorials/case_g/custom_plot_script.py>`_, where it is exemplified how to access the experiment data in runtime.
+The script ``tutorials/case_g/custom_plot_script.py`` can also be viewed directly in `the GitHub repository <https://github.com/cseptesting/floatcsep/blob/main/tutorials/case_g/custom_plot_script.py>`_, where it is exemplified how to access the experiment data at runtime.

 Running the experiment
 ----------------------

-    The experiment can be run by simply navigating to the ``tutorials/case_g`` folder in the terminal and typing.
+    The experiment can be run by simply navigating to the ``tutorials/case_g`` folder in the terminal and typing:

     .. code-block:: console